Language Learning on Social Media: 5 Platforms Built Just for Learners

 What if you could turn your social media time into language learning time?

-We’ll show you six social networks where you can connect with native speakers and other learners from around the world, build your vocabulary and practice your language skills.
+I’ll show you five language learning social media platforms where you can connect with native speakers and other learners from around the world, build your vocabulary and practice your language skills.

-italki may be best known for its one-on-one language lessons, but it also offers terrific community features on its website whether or not you’re taking lessons.
+The language learning app italki may be best known for its one-on-one language lessons, but it also offers terrific community features on its website, whether or not you’re taking lessons.

-For instance, you can post pieces of writing to the “Notebook” section for native speakers to correct.
-An “Answers” section allows you to ask questions and/or peruse responses to other users’ questions.
-A “Discussions” section allows you to discuss whatever is on your mind, whether you’re seeking friends, asking a pressing language question or just wanting to chat about current events in your target language.
+For instance, you can post writing to the “Notebook” section for native speakers to correct.
+“Answers” allows you to ask questions and/or peruse responses to other users’ questions.
+“Discussions” allows you to discuss what’s on your mind, whether you’re seeking friends, asking a pressing language question or just wanting to chat about current events in your target language.

 Aside from posting publicly, you can also view other user’s profiles on the “Language Partners” page.
 From there you can send messages or hit “Add Friend” to start building up your network.

-All in all, the nice array of options make italki a great social network for language learners.
+All in all, the array of options makes italki a great social network for language learners.
 You can read our full review of the program here.

 Speaky is a free language exchange app that can connect you to a world of learning opportunities.